The Ultimate Guide

 If you’re not sure, talk to your bank about what account type is right for you.

 You might also consider how you will accept payments from customers.
 Are there any third-party companies that you might use instead of a bank to accept funds?
 Some of these payment processors might include Paypal, Square, or Wise.
-Your choice here will depend upon many factors including:
+Your choice here will depend upon many factors including whether you need access to banking facilities like:

 - Merchant Facilities (Offline)